AyrA/Gemini/docs/SERVER.md

 ## Creating Plugins

-**The plugin system is still under development,** **and the information below does not represent the current state of the server.**

 To create a plugin, you want to zip at least two files.

 The first file is your plugin dll in the output directory.
 It's usually named identically to the project.
-Rename this file to `Plugin.dll` before zipping it, or rename it inside of the zip file afterwards.

 The second file is an `info.json` with the following content: